 TRANSPORTATION IN FLAGSTAFF

-Transportation in Flagstaff is available in a multitude of ways.
-Air travel to and from Flagstaff is provided by Flagstaff Pulliam Airport and Wiseman Aviation.
-Locals take advantage of our hybrid/electric bus system that spans all of the city or, for those more health conscious, the ever expanding Flagstaff Urban Trail System (FUTS) offers over 50 miles of finished trails in and around Flagstaff.
+Transportation to and around Flagstaff is available in a multitude of ways.
+Flagstaff Pulliam Airport provides direct service to Phoenix Sky Harbor and will provide direct flights to LAX and DFW starting in the spring.
+Locals take advantage of the hybrid/electric bus system that provides service to the entire city.
+Active residents and visitors use the extensive and expanding Flagstaff Urban Trail System.
+The FUTS offers over 50 miles of finished trails in and around Flagstaff.

 See below for more details on how to get around our mountain town.